qianzhengzong/gittry/readme.txt

-The is a directory to learn how to use git. dfsfa
+git is a version control system.